 Church Affiliation: Grace Bible Church, Meridian

-My hope is that my students learn the knowledge and skills taught in 4th grade, but more importantly I hope through the subjects, the rigor, and the homework, my students learn to love Christ more and more.
+My hope is that my students learn the knowledge and skills taught in 6th grade, but more importantly, I hope through the subjects, the rigor, and the homework, my students learn to love Christ more and more.
 I hope they grow in understanding of our Creator and this world He has made.
 I hope they learn to love the things God loves.

 I am married to Natalie.
 We met at Biola University in California.
-I am from Boise and Natalie is from Auburn, CA, but we both lived in Southern California for about seven years.
-In my spare time I like to ride my road bike, run, camp, and whitewater raft.
-In the summers I work for North Star River Expeditions guiding trips down the Salmon River and the Snake through Hells Canyon.
+I am a Boise native.
+In my spare time, I like to ride my bike, run, camp, and whitewater raft.
 I love simply hanging out with my wife, and my family.

 Church Affiliation: Faith Community Bible Church